faasm/python/README.md

 ### Building modules

-With crossenv we can build modules with normal `pip`:
+With the crossenv activated, we can build modules with normal `pip`:

 ```
 cd third-party/numpy